Graph-Based Tests for Two-Sample Comparisons of Categorical Data: Conclusions and Discussion

 \section{Conclusions and Discussion}

-We have described a new approach for comparing two categorical samples, which is appealing when the contingency table is sparsely populated.
-Sparse contingency tables are common in many modern applications where the number of categories, $K$, is large compared to sample size.
-In such situations, the different categories can usually be related to each other in a systematic way.
-The new approach utilizes a graphical encoding of the similarity between categories to improve the power of two-sample comparison.
-We showed, through simulations and real examples, that utilizing graphical information improves the power over deviance and Pearson's Chi-square tests.
-The proposed statistics are shown to be asymptotically normal after standardization, under assumptions that limit the hub size and density of the graph.
+Our approach to compare two categorical samples, useful when the contingency table is sparsely populated, utilizes a graphical encoding of the similarity between categories to improve the power of two-sample comparison.
+Simulations and examples show that utilizing graphical information improves the power over the deviance and Pearson's Chi-square tests.
+Proposed statistics are shown to be asymptotically normal after standardization under assumptions that limit the hub size and density of the graph.
 This allows instantaneous type I error control for large data sets.

-The power of the new approach depends on the choice of an informative similarity measure between categories.
-This part of the analysis should rely on domain knowledge that is specific to each application.
-For ranking data from surveys, one can start with the standard distance measures used in Example \ref{sec:ranking}.
+The power of the new approach depends on the choice of an informative similarity measure between categories and relies on domain knowledge that is specific to the application.
 When the number of categories is large, drawing relationships between categories is a necessary and often default step in analyzing the data.

-Both $R_\CuMST$ and $R_\uMST$ work well when the similarity information is effective with $R_\uMST$ usually having better power.
-However, when the similarity measure is not as informative, $R_\uMST$ can have very low power, even when compared to Chi-square tests.
-In our simulation studies derived from the Haplotype problem, the normal approximation is more accurate for $R_\CuMST$ than for $R_\uMST$.
-For $R_\uMST$, $p$-values obtained from normal approximation are lower than actual $p$-values in extremely sparse situations.
-All $p$-value approximations work well when the sample size is comparable to the number of categories.

-Generalization of this approach to multi-sample comparison is straightforward by letting $g_i$ take $K^\prime$ distinct values, where $K^\prime$ is the number of groups.
+Generalization of our approach to multi-sample comparison is straightforward by letting $g_i$ take $K^\prime$ distinct values, where $K^\prime$ is the number of groups.